nazya/KATE/README.md

 ## Training of Neural Network

-In Figure 4 of our paper, we compare the performance of KATE with AdGrad, ADAM on two tasks.
+In Figure 4 of our paper, we compare the performance of KATE with AdGrad and ADAM on two tasks.

 - **Image Classification**: For training ResNet18 in CIFAR10 dataset.